-I have always felt that Thanksgiving acknowledges the best American qualities – hard work, diversity as strength, and a focus on solutions not problems.
-And not coincidentally, these same qualities are the cornerstones of successful entrepreneurship.
+It acknowledges the best qualities of our blessed land - hard work, diversity as strength, and a focus on solutions not problems.

-First, let's reflect on the incredible guts, tenacity, sense of adventure, and just unbelievable hard work and perseverance of the Pilgrims.
-Let's channel the toughness of the Pilgrims when tackling the challenges of our modern day.
+What a story!
+First, let's reflect on the guts, tenacity, sense of adventure, and just “never say die” hard work and perseverance of the Pilgrims.

-Between the dire talk of deficits, unemployment, fading schools, and America falling behind - if you don't catch yourself you can't help but feel sorry for both yourself and for the country.
+Between the dire talk of tepid economic recovery, government gridlock, perpetual Mideast crisis, disease scares, and impending environmental doom, if you don't catch yourself you can't help but feel sorry for yourself, the country, and the planet.

 It is 99% bunk.

 Both the world and America have NEVER offered more opportunities for a larger percentage of